SWORDIntel/KEYSTONE/README.md

 High-speed lookup is easy to claim and difficult to prove.
 Real systems need more than a fast happy path.

-BLACKLEDGER is built around the problems that appear when datasets become large, query volume increases, and records must remain stable across repeated processing runs.
+KEYSTONE is built around the problems that appear when datasets become large, query volume increases, and records must remain stable across repeated processing runs.

 It is useful where the cost of bad indexing is operationally significant: